18 Tips For Better Webinars, From Ideation To Follow-Up

 This approach has served us well at PathFactory, with one of our all-time best-performing webinars being a series, The Channel Panel.
 Since people can register for multiple webinars, this series resulted in 10x more registrations and 5.5x more MQLs than our average webinars.
 Drift’s Coffee With A CMO, modeled after Jerry Seinfeld’s Comedians in Cars Getting Coffee, was also a hit.

-It can be daunting to think about designing a high-performing webinar from scratch, but remember that webinars don’t necessarily need to be slick and rehearsed.
+It can be daunting to think about designing a high-performing webinar from scratch, but remember that successful webinars don’t necessarily need to be slick and rehearsed.
 In fact, webinars that are structured more like organic conversations can often be the most engaging and interesting to watch.

 Provide a loose structure, like slides with thought-provoking questions, and then simply invite experts to weigh in with their opinions.
 Some of the most interesting content comes when you have panelists representing different viewpoints and there can be healthy debate.
 Of course, you don’t want to go too far in the other direction and make it too unstructured, so make sure to choose thoughtful questions that will elicit a productive conversation.
 Since debate-style webinars are easier to put on and often more enjoyable to watch, it’s truly a win-win.